Screening Workers with Affirmative Action: Two-Dimensional Screening Model

 When facing an agent with type $(\theta, j)$, the principal's utility is

-where $P > 0$ is a given price of selling the product, $j = \{N,T\}$ is the group-specific contract, and $\tau$ captures the WOTC. $\tau(T) = \tau \in [0,1)$ is the subsidy or tax credit of hiring a trait agent, while $\tau(N) = 0$ for hiring a non-trait agent.
+where $P > 0$ is a given price of selling the product and we assume $P > \frac{\partial C(0, 0)}{\partial q}$ to ensure there is a gain from accepting the contract, $j \in \{N,T\}$ is the group index, and $\tau$ captures the WOTC. $\tau(T) = \tau \in [0,1)$ is the subsidy or tax credit of hiring a trait agent, while $\tau(N) = 0$ for hiring a non-trait agent.
 The tax credit is modeled as depending on the agent's true trait status.